bkcastro/sketch-cli/README.md

 ### Display

 Display mode uses the thumbnail image found inside the folder's named `sketch` **if it exists**.
-It is up to the user to take a screenshot of their sketch and place it in the sketch directory and name it `thumbnail.webp`.
+It is up to the user to capture their sketch and place it in the directory and name it `thumbnail.webp`.

 ```
 My_Sketchbook/